andrewusoro0/todolist/README.md

 #Javascript
 #HTML5
 #CSS3
-Learn more about components and props and State values
+Learnt more about components and props and State values

 # Getting Started with Create React App